aspgg/aspgg/README.md

 I'm a mid-level developer and computer engineer, working with Java, OracleDB and Oracle Weblogic.
 I did some execises with C# and C in the past.
 I'm interested in data structures and algorithm performances.

-🔭 I’m currently working on Java, OracleDB and Oracle Weblogic in Telecommunication.
+🔭 Java

-🌱 I’m currently learning Java Spring
+🌱 Java Spring

-I'm a follower of Stoicism.
-I don't know if I can achieve it, but I'm on road.
+🔨 Telecommunication, Aviation

 ## 🔨 Skills ( w/ years of experience)